ajaysr047/CodeTest/README.md

 # CodeTest
- A Java System application to conduct coding exams in lab
+ A Java system application to conduct coding exams in lab

 ## Technologies used
 - Spring boot